RSS

 Where else may there be a potential helping hand?
 Career Centers and Departments of Labor in each state assist those seeking employment.
 Many states even have apprentice programs or tuition grants that allow individuals to get training in a new field of employment.
 CDL Direct is working on partnerships with these centers that will make it easier to take our training courses and be able to get back to work.

 The bottom line is that the supply chain issue will not fix itself.
 But perhaps immigration and unemployment hold the key to moving in the right direction.
-If you would like to discuss how you can partner with us to assist people to get training at CDL Direct, please contact our marketing manager, Mark Wetzler at mwetzler@usnhsa.com.
+If you would like to discuss how you can partner with us to assist people to get training at CDL Direct, please contact us at info@usnhsa.com.